micaellaa/csv-search-app/README.md

 To set up and run the project:

-1. Clone the repository (if you haven't already):
+1. Clone the repository (if you haven't already).
+Enter the following into your terminal:

    ```bash
    git clone https://github.com/micaellaa/csv-search-app.git